B-RALAO/B-RALAO/README.md

 <hr>

-- 🔭 I’m currently working on **building my portfolio and expanding my skill set**
+🔭 Currently working on **building my portfolio and expanding my skill set**

-- 🌱 I’m currently working to improve my skills on **Ruby, Ruby on Rails, CSS and JavaScript**
+🌱 Currently working to improve my skills on **Ruby, Ruby on Rails, CSS and JavaScript**

-- 👨‍💻 All of my projects are available at [https://troopl.com/ralao](https://troopl.com/ralao)
+👨‍💻 Projects are available at [https://troopl.com/ralao](https://troopl.com/ralao)

-- 📫 Reach me through **bernralao@gmail.com**
+📫 Reach ou through **bernralao@gmail.com**

-- ⚡ Fun fact **I'll wake up at 5:00 if it means i can surf 40 minutes**
+⚡ Fun fact **I'll wake up at 5:00 if it means i can surf 40 minutes**

 <hr>